KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 - **Board-to-board mezzanine connectors**: very compact, but lack a bit of rigidity, but they're also not crazy expensive and there's lots of variety in the connectors
 - **SO-DIMM edge card connector**: pretty compact but larger, pretty darn rigid, more expensive, and sometimes messes with RF tests and stuff apparently?

 Now personally I think I'm going to go with the SO-DIMM edge card connector because I have the space of an ITX motherboard which is pretty huge and it's also got really nice rigidity and looks very high quality.
+Another advantage of the SO-DIMM is that's it's compatible with the Turing RK1 which I kind of want to get my hands on and make compatible with this board.

 ![[Pasted image 20250831115510.png]]

+Now before I actually add this to the schematic, I'm going to clone this CM4 carrier template which just provides the exact dimensions for a carrier board so I don't accidentally mess up the very fine measurements https://github.com/ShawnHymel/rpi-cm4-carrier-template.
+I found this from this very helpful resource page from [Maker Forge](https://www.makerforge.tech/posts/cm5-carrier-basics/), which gives really good tips for making a carrier board and they also have a journal of them [making an actual carrier board](https://www.makerforge.tech/cm5-carrier-board/) too.